magomimmo/modern-cljs/doc/tutorial-14.md

 $ git checkout -b tutorial-14-step-2
 ```

-The latest `git` command clones the step-1 in the step-2 branch and sets
+The latest `git` command clones the step-1 into the step-2 branch and
-the latter as the active branch in preparation of the next work to be
+sets the latter as the active branch in preparation of the next work to
-done.
+be done.

 ## Step 2 - Enliving the server-side